uvaai/ml1/10 week1/40 Turing Test/content.md

 generally see improvements that you can't spot anymore.
 So, make use of that and help each other out by exchanging feedback.

+*Note:* This means swapping assignments with a student from the class, not the peer review feature on the *Elements of AI* website.

 ### Submission

 For the written portion this week, you should submit your answer to exercise 4